mathjax/MathJax-docs/web/typeset.rst

 would make them asynchronous.
-If a retry is request during the running of one of the synchronous functions, the retry error will not be caught, and you will likely get an error report in the browser console indicating an uncause ``retry`` error.
-That indicates that you may need to rewrite your code to use the promise-based functions, instead.
-This means your code will have to handle asynchronous typesetting, and can't work synchronously as it stands.
+If a retry is request during the running of one of the synchronous functions, the retry error will not be caught, and you will likely get an error report in the browser console indicating an uncaught ``retry`` error.
+That indicates that you may need to rewrite your code to use the promise-based functions, instead, which means your code will have to handle asynchronous typesetting, and can't work synchronously as it stands.

 If there is no promise-based version of the code you are running